 With an HRV, you can ventilate and transfer heat from the warm, outgoing air to the cold, incoming air.
-It's why we call the HRV a "heat recovery" ventilation system.
-The device literally recovers some of the heat from your home and adds it to the incoming air stream.
+It’s why we call the HRV a “heat recovery” ventilation system.
+The device recovers some of the heat from your home and adds it to the incoming air stream.

 This works nicely in summer, too.
-Heat from the hot incoming air is transferred to the cooler outgoing air.
-That way, the air being pushed into your home isn't actually as hot as the air outside.
+The heat from the hot incoming air is transferred to the cooler outgoing air.
+That way, the air being pushed into your home isn’t as hot as the air outside.
 An informational guide (PDF) from Aprilaire, which manufactures HRVs and ERVs, likens the process to mixing one cup of hot water with one cup of cold water to make one cup of warm water.

 An ERV goes the extra mile by transferring moisture as well as heat.